appium/appium/docs/en/appium-setup/running-on-osx.md

   Otherwise, Appium won't know which one to use.
 * In iOS 8, devices each have their own setting which enables or disables UIAutomation.
 It lives in a "Developer" view in the Settings app.
-You need to verify that UIAutomaion is enabled in this view before the simulator or device can be automated.
+You need to verify that UIAutomation is enabled in this view before the simulator or device can be automated.

 ### Authorizing iOS on the computer